iamnevets/iamnevets/README.md

 </h3>

 <h2 align="center">
-    I'm a Full-Stack Web/Mobile Developer 💻📲, and singer 🎤 (if bathroom singing counts 😅)!
+    I'm a full stack software developer 💻📲, and singer 🎤 (if bathroom singing counts 😅)!
 </h2>

-I love and enjoy building web and mobile apps to solve real world problems, and make the lives of people a little bit better.
+I love and enjoy building web and mobile apps to solve real-world problems and make the lives of people a little bit better.

 ### 🤝 Connect with me: